 However, this is not solely the result of absent or inept adversaries.
 It's also down to DWA's uncanny ability to spin gold out of straw, so that, in between How to Train Your Dragon movies, they've spent more than a decade now positioning themselves as the undisputed masters of turning extraordinarily bad concepts into superb animated comedies, with at least eight movies since 2010 that should not work, but do work, and beautifully.
 Something coalesced for DWA around 2016, where bad-concepts-turned-into-good-movies became almost their entire output, their entire corporate reason for being.
 And so I honestly do understand why The Bad Guys would be the kind of challenge this studio would need to take on.
 It is the worst concept.
 By corollary, would it not make the best DWA movie?
 That's logic.
 I guess I have to respect DWA banking everything on their peculiar genius at elevating the cringiest material, but I was right to mistrust even this studio with this concept, which is, put briefly, "it's so Ocean's 11 that you'd need to hide behind 'parody' to avoid the lawsuit, but now they're talking animals and they learn a lesson about why stealing is actually wrong."

 Well, it looks splendid, by which I mean the technology (maybe more aptly, the technique) is splendid; there's something here that I really want to see get worked out further.
 The fact that The Bad Guys wound up reasonably successful for an animated theatrical release in 2022 means, unfortunately, that it may get worked out further with these characters and in this world.
 Those characters then, are the self-styled "Bad Guys," a band of thieves led by a Wolf (Sam Rockwell) who only fails to literally be Danny Ocean not so much because he's a wolf, which is incidental, but because he wears white suits while committing crimes.
-Mr. Wolf invites us to ponder the mythology of his kind and the epochs-old racial animus we've borne against the idea of the Wolf, and consider which came first, his antisocial behavior, or our judgment, and I will try very hard to just get through this plot summary cleanly, though I will point out that to the extent the mythological wolf represents anything besides actual wolves, it tends to represent rape and slaughter, rather than carefully-plotted movie heists.
-In any case, Wolf has gathered unto himself a collection of such quote-unquote predators: the flexible Mr. Snake (Marc Maron), the hacker Ms. Tarantula (Nora Lum), the master of disguise Mr. Shark (Craig Robinson), and the violence-prone Mr. Piranha (Anthony Ramos).
+Mr. Wolf invites us to ponder the mythology of his kind and the epochs-old racial animus we've borne against the idea of the Wolf, and consider which came first, his antisocial behavior, or our judgment, and I will try very hard to just get through this plot summary cleanly, though I will point out that to the extent the mythological wolf represents anything besides actual wolves, it tends to represent rape and war (and, ahem, death), and not so much carefully-plotted movie heists.
+In any case, Wolf has gathered a whole collection of quote-unquote predators not unlike himself: the flexible Mr. Snake (Marc Maron), the hacker Ms. Tarantula (Nora Lum), the master of disguise Mr. Shark (Craig Robinson), and the violence-prone Mr. Piranha (Anthony Ramos).
 We follow along as they pull off their latest job, bamboozling the irascible, also violence-prone police chief (Alex Borstein), but in the aftermath Wolf finds himself piqued by the condescending public statements of Governor Diane Foxington (Zazie Beetz), a red fox, who frames these villains more as pathetic figures of contempt than true threats to the social fabric.

 "Making it personal," as one is not meant to do in such matters, Wolf convinces his team to steal a civic award right out from under the governor and its recipient, do-gooder Professor Rupert Marmalade IV (David Ayoade), a guinea pig, during the award presentation itself.
 This is not pulled off, in part thanks to Wolf getting distracted by seeing what it might be like to be loved and respected rather than feared or despised, but before they can be carted off to jail, Wolf turns Marmalade's conceit against him, tricking him into obtaining Foxington's grudging consent to try to rehabilitate them, as proof of how everyone has good in them waiting to be cultivated.
 And obviously Wolf is tricking himself because he actually would like to be good, and on the way we'll get three or four other twists that are only slightly less obvious.